linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 *November 2021 - January 2022*

 At Barium I worked with back-end development.
-Most of my work centered on a DSL, "Barlang", which is a simple functional programming language used by customers when building applications in Barium's low code platform.
+Most of my work centered on a simple functional programming language used by customers when building applications in Barium's low code platform.

-The refactoring touched both on the parsing and interpretation of Barlang.
+My work consisted on refactoring the parser to make it more flexible.
+In doing so I did refactored boh parts of the parser and the interpreter.

 Skills used:
   : Kotlin, PostgreSQL, Functional programming, Docker, Kubernetes

 ## Acorn Technology AB

 *August 2019 - November 2021*

 My role at Acorn was as a software developer consultant.
-I had the same assignment for my whole stay where I worked as a front-end developer in an in-house team at Acorn for Volvo.
+I had the same assignment for my whole stay where I worked as a front-end developer for an in-house team at Acorn for Volvo.

 ### Consultant at Volvo AB

 *August 2019 - November 2021*

-At Volvo I mostly worked as a front-end developer, developing Volvo's next generation of diagnostic and maintenance tools.
+At Volvo I mostly worked with front-end, developing Volvo's next generation of diagnostic and maintenance tools.
 The work consisted of building reusable web-components that could be composed into applications.

 I also did some back-end and CI/CD work when needed.